 All assessments will be carried out by analysing the following key factors:

-• What is the legal basis for using the data;
+• What is the legal basis for using the data

 • How is the data being stored

-• Will there be any data transfer;
+• Will there be any data transfers

-• How is data accuracy and quality ensured;
+• How is data accuracy and quality ensured

 • What are the security, integrity and confidentiality measures